abhinavkakku/abhinavkakku/src/content/blog/kali-linux-after-install.md

 ```

 ### 4.3 Disable your Lock Screen
-Go to the Settings > now goto Power Manager > click on the Display tab and disable the blue button.
+Go to the Settings > now goto Power Manager > click on the Display tab and disable screen lockout.

 ### 4.4 Change your SSH Keys & default Password